 We do not have a specific SME programme that SMEs can join.
-We are committed to supporting SMEs through our SME Action Plan.
-This plan outlines various activities aimed at encouraging SME participation in our tender processes and providing support to the SME community.
+We are committed to supporting SMEs through our SME Strategy.
+This strategy outlines various activities aimed at encouraging SME participation in our tender processes and providing support to the SME community.

-We recommend registering on BravoNR, and keeping an eye on our procurement pipeline for upcoming opportunities.
+We recommend registering on Bravo, and keeping an eye on our procurement pipeline for upcoming opportunities.
 Additionally, our network of SME Champions is available to provide guidance and support throughout the process.